 You have to request surrogacy reimbursement within six months of your child’s date of birth or adoption.
-To file a reimbursement request, submit the following information to Sara Kashima, Advisor, WorkLife Services (SKSH@chevron.com):
+To file a reimbursement request, follow these instructions:

-- You must provide all receipts for reimbursable expenses under the terms of the Program, including a completed copy of the surrogacy contract and a certified copy of the court order of adoption, or post-birth court order, or other court order recognizing your parental rights.
+- You must provide all receipts for reimbursable expenses under the terms of the Program, including a completed copy of the valid surrogacy contract and a certified copy of the court order of adoption, or post-birth court order or other court order recognizing your parental rights.

-You have 31 days from the date of adoption or placement for adoption to add your child to your Chevron benefits, including medical coverage.
+You have 31 days from the date of birth to add your child to your Chevron benefits, including medical coverage.
 Coverage is not automatic.
 If you miss this deadline, you must wait until the next open enrollment period or another qualifying life event to enroll your child.
 In addition, when you enroll your new child in Chevron health coverage, you will be required to timely complete the dependent verification process.
 Learn more about adding your new child to Chevron benefits.

 important tax information